Turbinaria mesenterina: Ecology

 Turbinaria mesenterina is a zooxanthellate species of coral, housing symbiotic dinoflagellates in its tissues.
 It thrives in turbid water, and is tolerant of high levels of sedimentation.
 It can clear sediment off its surface within a few hours and may benefit from feeding on organic matter present in the sediment.
 It has been suggested that higher levels of sedimentation on the Great Barrier Reef of Australia may result in dominance of the reef community by a small number of tolerant species of coral such as T. mesenterina.

 Status

 Turbinaria mesenterina has a very wide distribution and is common throughout its range.
 It is collected for the aquarium trade, with Indonesia being the largest exporter.
 The reefs where it lives are being progressively damaged and rising sea water temperatures causes stress to corals.
-It is susceptible to coral diseases and bleaching, and although no particular population trend is apparent, the International Union for Conservation of Nature has assessed its conservation status as being "vulnerable".
+It is susceptible to coral diseases and bleaching, and although no particular population trend is apparent, the International Union for Conservation of Nature has assessed its conservation status as being "least concern".